Steve-Bulgin/PROG3210_Project/README.md

 - [ ] Notifications
 - [x] Shared Prefrences (Only the CNN switch is set up with a toast to show it's state in both the main and the settings, but they all work and retain their values)
 - [x] Settings Switches
-- [ ] Fill out the about page with anything
+- [x] Fill out the about page with anything
+- [x] Build release apk and submit